ade555/BlogBridger/docs/api_docs.md

     }
     ```
 - `400 Bad Request`: Invalid input or malformed request.
 Check your request body and ensure you're not skipping any fields or violating any rules.
-- `401 Unauthorized`: You're unauthorized to perfrom the action.
+- `401 Unauthorized`: You're unauthorized to perform the action.
 Ensure you include the authentication token in your request header.
 - `5XX Internal Server Error`: Unexpected server error.
-This shouldn't happen, so please raise an issue or make a PR if you are able to fix it.
+This shouldn't happen, so please raise an issue or make a PR if you can fix it.

 ---

-#### 2. Get All Posts
+#### **2. Get All Posts**
 - **Endpoint**: `list/`
 - **HTTP Method**: `GET`
 - **Description**: Returns a list of available posts
 - **Permission Level**: Anyone can call this endpoint

 **Query String Parameters**

 | Parameter | Data Type | Description | Required |
 |-----------|-----------|-------------|----------|
 | author | string | Username of a specific author.
 Including this parameter will return all posts made by the user specified. | No |